 One of the longest natural stone arches in the world is breathtaking Landscape Arch, 306 feet in length and at one point only 10 feet thick.
 (Another is Kolob Arch in Zion, measuring 310 feet.)
-A large slab of rock fell from Landscape Arch in 1991, and additional rockfalls occured in 1995 and 1996, but the arch persists in its flirtatious relationship with gravity and the elements.
+A large slab of rock fell from Landscape Arch in 1991, and additional rockfalls occurred in 1995 and 1996, but the arch persists in its flirtatious relationship with gravity and the elements.

 The route through Fiery Furnace, a twisting maze of fin formations and canyons, is so deceptive that you must go with a ranger.
 Guided hikes are offered twice daily from March to October; reservations must be made in person, no more than 48 hours in advance; fees charged.
 It is a strenuous two-mile hike and takes about three hours.

 Courthouse Towers, the Three Gossips, Devils Garden, Parade of Elephants, Tower of Babel, and Park Avenue are all fascinating spires, fins, and monoliths, each worthy of hours, if not days, of exploration. throughout this site, look for the symbol which denotes facilities, scenic areas, and features accessible to guests with disabilities, or you can pick up a brochure at any visitor center.